-Office 365 - Exchange Online Basic Authentication
+Office 365 - Exchange Online Basic Authentication Overview

 Most logins to Microsoft Office 365 Exchange require direct authentication to NetID Login.
 However, some clients/protocols use basic authentication.
 With basic authentication (also called proxy authentication), the email client transmits the username and password to Office 365, and Office 365 forwards the provided credentials to NetID Login.
 This article answers general questions about Basic Authentication.

 Table of Contents

 - How does basic authentication work in Office 365?

 - Which clients are capable of modern authentication in Office 365?

 - How is basic authentication less secure than modern authentication?